List of Government Schemes to Support Startups in India

 India has emerged as a hotbed for entrepreneurship and innovation in recent years.
 To foster the growth of startups and encourage a culture of innovation, the Indian government has introduced several schemes and initiatives.
 These government schemes aim to provide startups with financial support, mentoring, and infrastructure facilities across various sectors.
 This article will explore a comprehensive list of government schemes available in India to support startups.

-1. Startup India: Launched in 2016, the Startup India initiative is the flagship program of the Indian government to promote startup culture and entrepreneurship.
-The scheme offers numerous benefits, including tax exemptions, self-certification compliance, and a dedicated mobile app for registration.
+1. Startup India: Launched in 2016, the Startup India initiative is the flagship program of the Indian government aimed at promoting a startup culture and entrepreneurship.
+The scheme offers numerous benefits, including tax exemptions, self-certification compliance, and a dedicated mobile app for registration and management.
 It also provides funding opportunities through the Startup India Fund of Funds (FFS).

 2. Standup India: This scheme primarily promotes entrepreneurship among women and marginalized communities.
 Standup India aims to provide financial assistance to at least one scheduled caste or tribe and one woman entrepreneur per bank branch.
 It offers loans ranging from Rs.
 10 lakhs to Rs.
 1 crore for setting up greenfield enterprises.